 TGah Editor: Change the paragraph below as follows (#8105):

 The Page Slice Length subfield indicates the number of blocks included in each TIM for the associated page except for the last TIM.
 The number of blocks in each page slice is equal to the value of the Page Slice Length subfield.
 The value 0 for the Page Slice Length subfield is reserved.
-For the last TIM, the size of the last page slice, PSlast is computed as
+For the last TIM, the size of the last page slice, PSlast, is computed as

-Plength = (PBlength) x 8

 PSlast = Plength - (PScount - 1) x PSlength

 where

-Plength is the length (in bits) of a page indicated in the Page Bitmap field,
+Plength is the length (in bits) of a page indicated in the Page Bitmap field and is calculated as Plength = 8 x PBlength,

 PBlength is the length of the page (in octets) indicated in the Page Bitmap field,

 PScount is the value indicated in the Page Slice Count subfield,

 PSlength is the value indicated in the Page Slice Length subfield.

 For example, with a Page Bitmap field of 2 octets, a value in the Page Slice Length subfield equal to 3, and a value in the Page Slice Count subfield equal to 5, the page slice consists of 4 (=16 – 3x4) blocks for the last TIM, i.e., a value greater than the value indicated in the Page Slice Length subfield.
 Again, for example, with a Page Bitmap field of 2 octets, a value in the Page Slice Length subfield equal to 6, and a value in the Page Slice Count subfield equal to 3, the page slice consists of 4 (=16 – 6x2) blocks for the last TIM, i.e., a value less than the value indicated in the Page Slice Length subfield.

 TGah Editor: Change the paragraph below as follows (#8105):